Requiem for the Reaper

 They were blown away, cast out by the crumbling rock that protruded at the force of the spear stabbed into the ground.
 The white-haired immortal jumped back and spun to meet the spear behind her.
 She was then pushed and thrown into a broken section of the building that still held some shape.
 The woman flashed in front of the Reaper, relentlessly thrusting her spear over and over, cutting her prey like ribbon.
 Annoyed at these attacks the Reaper grabbed the spear.
 The attacker’s expression confused the Reaper: she looked as though the Reaper should not be able to touch the spear and yet could.
 They separated again and the Reaper found herself searching for breath and holding the wound that cut deeper than others.
 She was weak already and if she continued to pull out power that did not exist surely she would burn out her own life.
 Nightmare.
 Recalling that word reminded her of a fragment of the reason for the beginning.
 Though memories of her original purpose had been obscured if not faded away she still retained an idea of her own why.
 After all sometimes the only way to stay alive is to kill your mind.

 “This is not personal.”
-The woman finally spoke in a rich Latino tone.
-“But in order to save this world, you must parish; you understand this do you not?”
+The woman finally spoke in a rich foreign tone.
+“But in order to save this world, you must parish.”

 The Reaper remained silent as she revealed herself from the opening in the section of building she created.
 This world is a nightmare.
 She would not allow herself to be killed not for this world’s sake, not for anyone.
 Life is a struggle and everyday is a battle to survive and people are often caught on the brink between extreme intelligence and insanity.
 This struggle she has known all her life when she was human and saw the choices people made for the sake of their own survival.
 She would be different.